-In some limited circumstances and after exhausting all possible sources of temporary housing, homeowners may be allowed to remain on the property during the construction or repair phase, subject to the prior approval of the assigned Construction Manager and PRDOH.
+In some limited circumstances and after exhausting all possible sources of temporary housing, homeowners may be allowed to remain on the property during the rehabilitation activities phase, subject to the prior approval of the assigned Construction Manager and PRDOH.
 Homeowners must execute documents demonstrating their agreement for waiver of liability, payment of additional utility connection fees, and, when applicable, the demolition of the damaged structure upon completion of the new structure.

-The request to remain on the property during construction or repairs must be initiated -in writing- by the homeowner.
-A request to remain on the property during construction or elevation, taking into account a flood elevation of approximately 36".
-A new interior finished floor elevation of 42" was used for calculations.
-Costs for elevating cement/ cinder block structures are not economically feasible based on the type of construction."
-The Action Plan Substantial Amendment 4 is available publicly in English and Spanish at: https://www.cdbg-dr.pr.gov/en/action-plan/ and <a href="https://www.cdbg-dr.p repairs should be made only after the homeowner has exhausted all possibilities for obtaining temporary housing from family, friends or community services agencies.
+The request to remain on the property during rehabilitation activities must be initiated -in writing- by the homeowner.
+A request to remain on the property during rehabilitation activities should be made only after the homeowner has exhausted all possibilities for obtaining temporary housing from family, friends or community services agencies.
 The homeowner will attest to his or her inability to obtain temporary housing.